acm-uiuc/til/_til/unix/ssh-with-port-forwarding.md

+---
-# SSH With Port Forwarding
+title: SSH With Port Forwarding
+category: unix
+---

 Use the `-L` flag with `ssh` to forward a connection to a remote server